 What is an Eczema Holistic Approach?

-A holistic approach to treating eczema aims to find the root cause of the problem and heal the body from the inside out.
+A holistic treatment for eczema aims to find the root cause of the problem and heal the body from the inside out.
 While the exact cause of eczema is unknown, we do know that it’s linked to an overactive immune system that responds with inflammation when triggered by a substance it deems as threatening.

 5 Ways to Heal Eczema from Within